faiqhilman13/chatbot-RAG/architecture.md

 This document provides diagrams illustrating the key workflows of the Hybrid RAG Chatbot application.

+## Recent Improvements (July 2024)

+The RAG system has been enhanced with several improvements to increase accuracy and performance:

+1. **Advanced Embedding Model**: Replaced the original `all-MiniLM-L6-v2` embedding model with `BAAI/bge-large-en-v1.5`, which provides more accurate semantic representations of text.

+2. **Cross-Encoder Reranking**: Added a two-stage retrieval process:
+   - First stage: Retrieve a larger set of candidate chunks (20 by default) using vector similarity
+   - Second stage: Rerank these candidates using the `cross-encoder/ms-marco-MiniLM-L-6-v2` model
+   - Return only the top k (5 by default) most relevant chunks after reranking

+3. **Updated LLM Model**: Now using `llama3:8b` from Ollama for generating responses, replacing the previous `mistral` model.

+These improvements significantly enhance the quality of retrieved context and the accuracy of generated answers.

 ## Document Upload Flow

 This diagram shows the sequence of events when a user uploads a PDF document.